netdata/netdata/daemon/README.md

 ## OOM Score

-netdata runs with `OOMScore = 1000`.
+Netdata runs with `OOMScore = 1000`.
 This means Netdata will be the first to be killed when your server runs out of memory.

 You can set Netdata OOMScore in `netdata.conf`, like this: